jwebster2469/ChatGPT-store/README.md

 ### ChatGPT

-🤖 General information about ChatGPT and the GPT Store.
+🤖 General information about ChatGPT, the Plugin Store and the GPT Store.

 #